 If you are not sure if this program is a good fit for your child please contact us.

 Times and Locations

-We offer our FUNdamentals program twice a year, with a spring season and a fall season.
+We offer our Adventure program twice a year, with a spring season and a fall season.
 Each season runs for 8 weeks and visits two different venues for 4 weeks each.